manjamcmills/global_warming/README.md

 --- Main measurement in my data source included measuring the % of Monthly Atmospheric Carbon Dioxide Concentration (CO2 saturation in Earth's atmosphere (the air that we breathe)) from 1960-2021 as well as measuring the Parts Per Million (Atmospheric Carbon Dioxide Concentrations in PPM) in the same timeframe.

 In the screenshots from Matplotlib, you’ll find a positive trend line.
 We plan to investigate what that means with CO2 and how that contributes to rising temperatures.

+Update 11/20:

+I created 3 separate supprting documents for the whole team to work on that will guide the main project to completion.
+1st doc = final project google slides
+2nd doc = data gathering google sheets
+3rd doc = final read.me collab.

+- wrote the script + collaborated with everyone on the group project every single day this week for 2-3 hours each day
+- gathered all data references and will prepare final collaboration soon

+We added in a specific theme to our final presentation (took feedback from first run through) and now we're ready to go.